top of page

 We welcome your enquiry regarding the below three listed children or any of our other children.

 Shawn's mum was a sponsored child herself many years ago.
 She fell pregnant in secondary school.
 With the support of Boldlyigo Inc. she remained at school and now has a small Hair Salon that she runs from a corrugated shed in Nakuru.
-Shawn is a happy little boy who has just started grade 1.
+Shawn is a happy little boy who is now in grade 2.
 Being a single mother, raising a little boy is quite a job, BIG provides education support and counselling for all our carers and children.

 what happens after sponsoring a child